 Sticking to the script is the first and most important tip in your location scout checklist.

-If the script wants to capture scene in a bustling city district, then search for one.
+If the script wants to capture a scene in a bustling city district, then search for one.

 If it demands a location for romantic sunset dates, then search for a strategic place for that occasion.

-But there will be times when you cannot fully satisfy the scripts need.
+But there will be times when you cannot fully satisfy the script’s needs.

-When that time comes, you need to think of alternative options that still suit the theme and ambience of the movie.
+When that time comes, you need to think of alternative options that still suit the theme and ambiance of the movie.